-In 2000, Andy Griggs saw the release of the single 'Grow Young with You', which was a duet with RCA Nashville Records labelmate Coley McCabe and which was included on the soundtrack of the film 'Where The Heart Is'; the track reached No.50 on the Billboard Hot Country Singles & Tracks Chart in 2000.
+In 2000, Andy Griggs saw the release of a single, ‘Grow Young With You’, which was a duet with RCA Nashville Records labelmate, Coley McCabe; the track was included on the soundtrack of the film ‘Where The Heart Is’, and reached No.50 on the Billboard Hot Country Singles & Tracks Chart in 2000.

-Joe Diffie recorded Andy Griggs' 'Stoned on Her Love' (co-written with Lonnie Wilson and Zack Turner) and included the track on 'In Another World' (Monument Records, 2001).
+Joe Diffie (Sunday 28 December 1958 – Sunday 29 March 2020) recorded Andy Griggs’ ‘Stoned On Her Love’ (co-written with Lonnie Wilson and Zack Turner) and included the track on ‘In Another World’ (Monument Records, 2001).

-On Tuesday 28 May 2002, Andy Griggs saw the release of his second album, 'Freedom' (RCA Nashville Records, 2002), which included three tracks, which were hit singles on the Billboard Hot Country Singles & Tracks Chart:
+On Tuesday 28 May 2002, Andy Griggs saw the release of ‘Freedom’ (RCA Nashville Records, 2002), which included three tracks, which were hit singles on the Billboard Hot Country Singles & Tracks Chart:

 ‘Tonight I Wanna Be Your Man’ (written by Rivers Rutherford and Troy Verges) (No.7, 2002)

 ‘Practice Life’ (written by Andy Griggs and Brett Jones) (No.33, 2002) / this track was a duet with Martina McBride

 Andy Griggs’ ‘Freedom’ (RCA Nashville Records, 2002) also included the following tracks: